CSC207-UofT/course-project-hivemind/specification.md

 ## Use Case Classes:
 RecipeCalculator - for finding viable recipes

-CalenderManager - for tracking expiry dates and planning meals
+Calendar - for tracking expiry dates and planning meals

 ## Controller Classes
 RecipeController - Manages stored data and store data when needed from the data source of all recipes